Sun Myung Moon: Twenty-first century events

-In 2000, Moon sponsored a United Nations conference which proposed the formation of "a religious assembly, or council of religious representatives, within the structure of the United Nations."
+In 2000, Moon sponsored a United Nations conference that proposed the formation of "a religious assembly, or council of religious representatives, within the structure of the United Nations."

-In 2003, Moon sponsored the first Peace Cup international club football tournament.
+In 2003, Moon sponsored the first Peace Cup international club soccer tournament.
 The Los Angeles Galaxy, which competes in Major League Soccer, played in South Korea in the Peace Cup.
-During the event Pelé, widely regarded as the best soccer player of all time and former Brazilian Sports Minister, met with Moon.
+During the event, Pelé, widely regarded as the best soccer player of all time and former Brazilian Sports Minister, met with Moon.

 In 2009, Moon's autobiography, As a Peace-Loving Global Citizen (평화를 사랑하는 세계인으로), was published by Gimm-Young Publishers in South Korea.
 The book became a best-seller in Korea and Japan.
-Said to be the inspiration of Gimm-Young CEO Eun Ju Park, a devout Buddhist, the book focused more on Moon's role as a Korean patriot and an international peace advocate than as a religious figure.